Mirko Guido (ITA/DK)

 February 4th - 6th 2026, 19:30

-Surrounded by the audience, a dancer navigates vibrating metal plates, shifting floors, and refracted light.
+A dancer moves through vibrating metal plates, shifting floors, and refracted light.
 A sensory landscape unfolds where body and space collide - echoing the powerful rhythmic shifts in the Earth’s crust.

 TECTONIC means “to build” and comes from ancient Greek and Latin.
 In geology, it describes the slow, powerful movements that shape the Earth’s surface—when plates collide, drift apart, or push against each other.
 The performance is inspired by those movements.
 It explores how the body, space, and objects affect and respond to one another.
 It shifts between inner and outer forces—between tension, friction, and moments of change.
 Movement unfolds in patterns, repetition, and a delicate awareness of what can’t always be seen.
 TECTONIC explores how body, sound, light, and objects are constantly shifting between presence and disappearance—showing how we are all part of a larger system.